 Synthetic hormones, such as Premarin and Provera, have a molecular structure that is different than bioidentical hormones.
 Most believe this is why their safety is very questionable and why many women experience concerning side effects when using synthetic hormones.

-Seemingly there are many healthcare practitioners who believe that women should accept being in a “natural state” of hormone decline, that it is safer and women just need to “push through” any side effects from hormone imbalance.
+Seemingly there are many healthcare practitioners who believe that women should accept being in a “natural state” of hormone decline, that it is safer and women just need to “push through” any side effects from hormone balance concerns.
 From personal and practitioner experience, I respectfully disagree.
 Unfortunately, male practitioners have absolutely no idea what women go through when they begin that “natural decline in hormones.”
 They may have observed their wife, sister, mother go through peri-menopause and post-menopause, but “observing” is not anywhere near the same thing as actually going through it in your own body.
-Even women with the most pristine of diet and healthy lifestyle can develop unbalanced hormones and, for many, the use of herbs does not result in hormone balance.
+Even women with the most pristine of diet and healthy lifestyle can develop hormone balance issues and, for many, the use of herbs does not result in hormone balance.
 I have women convey this to me all the time – they tried herbs and all they felt was some some symptom relief that eventually wore off.
 Most likely the reason for this has more to do with the higher levels of xenoestrogen bombardment that we now experience from environmental toxins – which are everywhere and seemingly in everything.
 Stress comes in a close second as a creator of hormone imbalance; however, even when/if both of these (xenoestrogens and stress) could be completely eradicated, the damage has already been done.
 BHRT (especially bioidentical progesterone) can help a woman get back what I call her “smile and vitality” while also providing clinical hormone balance.

 With all the hormone counseling I have done over the years, I have found that herbs usually do not completely balance hormones.
 They may help with some symptom relief especially for those who are not experiencing debilitating symptoms, but as I wrote above, symptom relief does not equal balance.
-Vitex comes the closest to providing some hormone balance, but it can take from 3-6+ months to begin to work and for most women this is much too long to wait – they want and need relief as quickly as possible.
+Vitex comes the closest to providing some hormone balance, but it can take from three to six plus months to begin to work and for most women this is much too long to wait – they want and need relief as quickly as possible.
 Implying that women should learn to wait-it-out comes across as very condescending, in my opinion.
 As one client told me, “If I don’t get some relief soon, I’m not going to be responsible for my actions.”

 Bioidentical hormone replacement therapy is not synthetic in the same way as synthetic hormone replacement therapy.
 Bioidentical progesterone is derived from the root of the Mexican Wild Yam (not extract) in a laboratory.
 Being derived in a laboratory does not make something synthetic, but does make it synthesized.
 There is a difference.
 If BHRT was the same as synthetic HRT, then BHRT would produce the same side-effects – which it does not.
 There is very good research and documentation about the difference of side effects between synthetic and bioidentical hormones even though pharmaceutical companies would love for women to believe they are exactly the same and give the same results.
 The FDA has actually approved 14 different bioidentical progesterone products manufactured by pharmaceutical companies – without those “gold standard” clinical trials – they know BHRT works effectively and safely.
 The agenda of the pharmaceutical companies is to corner the hormone replacement market and, in fact, have asked the FDA several times over the last 10 years to make bioidentical hormones prescription-only.
 This will mean a much higher priced product as well as requiring a visit to your doctor in order to obtain a prescription – all of which could be cost-prohibitive for many women.
 They would also like women to believe that the pharmaceutical companies are the only ones that can make a safe product, implying that over-the-counter creams and compounded creams are unsafe.
 While some might be unsafe, most are not.
 Thankfully, thousands of women have literally screamed about giving the pharmaceutical companies control over human identical hormones and, so far, the FDA has listened.